 We entered into the MSA with CGM effective May 16, 2006.
 The MSA provides for, among other things, CGM to perform services for the Company in exchange for a management fee paid quarterly and equal to 0.5% of the Company's adjusted net assets, as defined in the MSA.
 In March 2020, as a proactive measure to provide the Company with additional cash liquidity in light of the COVID-19 pandemic, the Company elected to draw down \$200 million on our 2018 Revolving Credit Facility.
 The Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company as of March 31, 2020.
 In addition, as a result of an expected decline in earnings and cash flows in the second quarter of 2020, CGM agreed to waive 50% of the management fee calculated at June 30, 2020 that was paid in July 2020.
-Further, for the third quarter of 2020, the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company as of September 30, 2020.
+Further, for the third quarter of 2020, the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company as of September 30, 2020.
 CGM has also entered into a waiver of the MSA for a period through December 31, 2021 to receive a 1% annual management fee related to BOA, rather than the 2% called for under the MSA.
-In the first quarter of 2021, the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee related to the amount of the proceeds deposited with the Trustee that was in excess of the amount payable related to the 2026 Senior Notes at March 31, 2021.
+In the first quarter of 2021, the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee related to the amount of the proceeds deposited with the Trustee that is in excess of the amount payable related to the 2026 Senior Notes at March 31, 2021.

-Integration Services Agreements
+Integrations Services Agreements

-Marucci Sports, which was acquired in April 2020, entered into an ISA with CGM whereby Marucci paid an integration service fee of \$2.0 million quarterly over a twelve month period as services are rendered beginning in the quarter ended September 30, 2020.
+Marucci Sports, which was acquired in April 2020, entered into an ISA with CGM whereby Marucci will pay an integration service fee of \$2.0 million quarterly over a twelve month period as services are rendered beginning in the quarter ended September 30, 2020.
 BOA, which was acquired in October 2020, entered into an Integration Services Agreement ("ISA") with CGM whereby BOA will pay CGM an integration service fee of \$4.4 million quarterly over a twelve month period as services are rendered, beginning in the quarter ended December 31, 2020.
 Under the ISAs, CGM provides services for new platform acquisitions to, amongst other things, assist the management at the acquired entities in establishing a corporate governance program, implement compliance and reporting requirements of the Sarbanes-Oxley Act of 2002, as amended, and align the acquired entity's policies and procedures with our other subsidiaries.